harris-fishlab/TRACCER/README.md

 https://academic.oup.com/mbe/advance-article/doi/10.1093/molbev/msab226/6330627 [TODO update link after advace-access is updated to full]

 Requirements:
-1) Master tree.
+1) Species tree.
 A single newick tree on the top line.
-2) Fasta-like file of multiple trees, all fixed to the species phylogeny, but individual lineages can be missing.
+2) Fasta-like file of multiple newick trees, all fixed to the species phylogeny, but individual lineages can be missing.
 3) List of species that have a trait of interest
 4) Python 3, with numpy (https://numpy.org/install/) and ete3 (http://etetoolkit.org/download/) installed.